MS in Energy Business Program Overview

 3

 This course will focus on the role of technology in the operation of an energy firm and expand the concept of risk management to an Enterprise Risk Management (ERM) focus.
-Students will learn the risks associated with technological and the use of patents, trademarks, and trade secrets to protect technological advantage and the development of a risk profile for a firm from an ERM perspective.
+Students will learn the risks associated with technology and the use of patents, trademarks, and trade secrets to protect technological advantage and the development of a risk profile for a firm from an ERM perspective.

-MNGT 4324 - Energy Law
+BLAW 6324 - Energy Law

 8 weeks